Employee or Contractor?

 The IRS uses a 20-factor test to determine whether a person is an employee.
 In connection with this test, the IRS has stated the following:

 . . .
-20 factors have been identified that indicate whether sufficient control is present to establish an employer-employee relationship.
+20 factors have been identified that indicate whether enough control is present to establish an employer-employee relationship.
 The degree of importance of each factor varies depending upon the occupation and the context in which the services are performed.
 It does not matter that the employer allows the employee freedom of action, so long as the employer has the right to control both the method and the result of the services . . .
 (Business Reporting, I.R.S.
 Publication 937).

 The 20 common law factors are: